 “I agree,” says Charles, shaking out his newspaper, making a solemn vow to find the nearest blog as soon as possible and have a proper go at it.

 Or did they?
 Dickens lectured at the Athenæum Club and spent an awful lot of time with his buddies discussing and arguing about writing at his favorite tavern.
 One might call these weekly get-togethers a workshop of sorts, albeit a workshop with ample refreshments all ‘round.

 And while Jane never formally presented a workshop, I suspect she held a few hush-hush gatherings in a back parlor, a very exclusive group of ladies in the neighborhood who thought they might, someday, want to pen a novel under a man’s name.

 All in all, I think Dickens and Austen did rather well, don’t you?
-They would cope because they were both brilliant and adaptable.
-That’s precisely what today’s writer must do — adapt to the changing marketplace.
+They would cope well because they were both brilliant and adaptable.
+That’s precisely what today’s writer must do — be brilliant and adapt to the changing marketplace.